- How IoT technologies are applied in Smart Building Automation?

 - Why choosing GEM Corporation as your partner for Smart Building Automation Solution?

-The demand for energy efficiency, facility management, tenant experiences, and service innovation is growing fast.
-Hence, a smart automation system is becoming a solid technology foundation for next-generation buildings.
+For next-generation buildings, the demand for improvements in energy efficiency, facility management, tenant experiences, and service innovation is growing fast.
+Smart automation systems are ideal solutions to address these needs.

 How IoT technologies are applied in Smart Building Automation?

-As building management and the Internet of things (IoT) converge in the 2000s, smart building automation systems (BAS) appear as a solution to optimization.
+As building management and the Internet of things (IoT) converge in the 2000s, smart building automation systems (BAS) emerge as an ideal solution for cost and energy optimization.

 Depending on the types of IoT sensors used in facilities management, prevalent use cases for smart BAS includes: